-As demand for lithium continues to grow, companies are being incentivized to develop new technologies so they can compete with the four major lithium producers.
+As demand for lithium continues to grow, companies are being incentivized to develop new technologies for extracting lithium and reducing magnesium levels so they can compete with the four major lithium producers.
 Nevada’s Clayton Valley has both the right climate to extract lithium quickly and the reserves to produce large quantities of it, and investors stand to benefit when the finished product, pure lithium, is sold for high prices to EV producers and consumer electronics companies.

 This is an updated version of an article first published by the Investing News Network in March 2018.